stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 of boilerplate for `Eq` and `Ord` instances for the data types from `Language.Reflection.TTImp`~~.

-I finally figured out how to derive mutally dependant implementations.
+I finally figured out how to derive mutually dependant implementations.
 The core idea was to declare all implementation types first, before actually declaring implementations.
 This separation has to occur in the `Elab` monad, as can be seen in the implementation